yppaung/InvoiceSubsystemV1/readme.md

 - No External Sorting: Internal ordering maintenance ensures no external sorting operations are required

+## **Technical Implementation**
-- **Technical Implementation**: Details on database integration, API design, and data exchange formats
+- Details on database integration, API design, and data exchange formats
 ## System Components
 ## Custom Sorted List ADT
 - Generic Implementation: Designed to work with any data type